simp/simp-doc/docs/common/Glossary.rst

 Glossary of Terms
 =================

 .. note:: Many terms here have been reproduced from various locations across the Internet and are governed by the licenses surrounding the source material.
-Please see the reference links for specifics on usage and reproducability.
+Please see the reference links for specifics on usage and reproducibility.

 .. glossary::
    :sorted: